 — strength_property_class: Strength according to applied standard within a unique part supplier or OEM.

-— part_code: the part code of the washer, as used e.g. in a PDM system.
+— part_code: the part code of the washer, as used, e.g. in a PDM system.
 It can be convenient to use the washer norm as part code.

 The element <washer/> does not allow for any nested elements.